-- · the key inputs and assumptions specific to each asset class or portfolio holding; and - the methodologies the fund would apply to new types of investments in which the fund intends to invest.34
+- Key inputs and assumptions specific to each asset class or portfolio holding; and - Methodologies the fund would apply to new types of investments intended to be held by the fund.

-As discussed further below in "Definition of Readily Available Market Quotations," any methodology used for purposes of determining fair value must be consistent with U.S. GAAP, including the criteria established in ASC Topic 820.35 The Proposing Release acknowledges that no single methodology for determining fair value would be applicable to all investments due to the particular facts and circumstances of each investment that shape its fair value, including the relevant market and market participants.36
+As discussed further below in "Definition of Readily Available Market Quotations," any methodology used for purposes of determining fair value must be consistent with US GAAP, including the criteria established in ASC Topic 820.
+The Proposing Release acknowledges that no single methodology for determining fair value would be applicable to all investments due to the particular facts and circumstances of each investment that shape its fair value, including the relevant market and market participants.

-The Proposed Rule would require that fair value methodologies be considered for fund investments that a fund does not currently hold, but in which it intends to invest in the future.37 The Proposed Rule would also require that a fund's board or, if the fair value determination is assigned to the fund's adviser under the Proposed Rule, the adviser, monitor for circumstances or significant events that, if manifested, would make market quotations unreliable and thus, for purposes of
+The Proposed Rule would require that fair value methodologies be considered for fund investments that a fund does not currently hold, but in which it intends to invest in the future.

+The Proposed Rule would also require that a fund's board or, if the fair value determination is assigned to the fund's adviser under the Proposed Rule, the adviser, monitor for circumstances or significant events that, if occurring, would make market quotations unreliable and thus, for purposes of the Proposed Rule, not readily available, and the Proposed Rule would then require the board or adviser to use fair value as determined in good faith.